qdraw/starsky/starsky/starsky/readme_api.md

     - `NotFoundSourceMissing` The source file is missing and the request failed
     - `ReadOnly` not allowed to overwrite this file and the request failed

 ## File Delete
 To permanent delete a file from the file system and the database.
 The tag: `!delete!` is used to mark a file that is in the Trash.
-This is not required by this api.
+This is required by this api.

+### Notes
+- The querystring name `f` is used for the file path in releative/subpath style
+- The querystring support `;` file sepeartion for selecting multiple files
+- the query !delete! is required by the api

 ```json
 {